syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## DiagramObjectDeleted
-The ['DiagramObjectDeletedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.DiagramObjectDeletedEventArgs.html) will triggers when delete the node or connector in ['Diagram'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.html) page.
+The ['DiagramObjectDeletedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.DiagramObjectDeletedEventArgs.html) will be triggered when you delete the node or connector from the['Diagram'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.html) page.
 The following code example explains how to create a DiagramObjectDeletedEvent trigger.
 {% tabs %}
 {% highlight c# %}
 diagram.DiagramObjectDeleted += Diagram_DiagramObjectDeleted;